Elehiggle/SimplePulsarBatteryNotification/README.md

 - Low-battery notifications (toast + beeps)
 - Different thresholds when the PC is locked vs unlocked
+- Tray icon with a small status/settings UI
+- Click a toast to open the UI (when the app is running)
 - Works with the Pulsar X2 Crazylight + dongle and X2 V1 + dongle

 ## Prerequisites